 at New York University School of Law

-New Voting Restrictions in Place for 2016 Presidential Election
+New Voting Restrictions in America

-In 2016, 14 states will have new voting restrictions in place for the first time in a presidential election.
+After the 2010 election, state lawmakers nationwide started introducing hundreds of harsh measures making it harder to vote.
 The new laws range from strict photo ID requirements to early voting cutbacks to registration restrictions.